January sales miss target

 Home & Textiles Today Staff -- Home Textiles Today, February 1, 2005

-New York Cooled by winter storms, same-store retail sales grew 2.4 percent during the fourth and final week of January, behind the 2.8 percent growth put up the prior week, and growth of more than 3 percent during the first two weeks of the month.
+NEW YORK — Cooled off by winter storms during the waning days of January, same-store retail grew 2.4 percent during the fourth and final week of the month, behind the 2.8 percent growth put up the prior week, and growth of more than 3 percent during the first two weeks of the month.

-For the four-week period, same-store sales came in at 2.9 percent, missing a target of 3.2 percent growth, the Johnson Redbook Index reported.
-Department stores and discounters came in beneath plan for the month.
-Department store sales edged up 0.4 percent, beneath a targeted 0.8 percent growth.
+For the entire four-week period, same-store sales came in at 2.9 percent, missing a target of 3.2 percent growth, the Johnson Redbook Index reported.
+Both department stores and discounters came in beneath plan for the month.
+Department store sales edged up 0.4 percent, beneath a target of 0.8 percent growth.
 And discounter sales rose 4.4 percent, slightly below a target of 4.7 percent.

 Industry Related Content

 Celebrity Branding at NY Home Fashions Market